apache/echarts-handbook/contents/en/basics/release-note/v5-upgrade-guide.md

 Second, because our source code has been rewritten using TypeScript, `v5` will no longer support importing files from `echarts/src`.
 You need to change it to import from `echarts/lib`.

-##### Dependency Adjustment
+#### Dependency Changes

 > Note: This section is only for developers who use tree-shaking interfaces to ensure a minimal bundle size, not for those who imports the whole package.

 In order to keep the size of the bundle small enough, we remove some dependencies that would have been imported by default.
-For example, as mentioned above, when using the new on-demand interface, `CanvasRenderer` is no longer introduced by default, which ensures that unneeded Canvas rendering code is not imported when only SVG rendering mode is used, and in addition, the following dependencies are adjusted.
+For example, as mentioned above, when using the new on-demand interface, `CanvasRenderer` is no longer included by default, which ensures that unneeded Canvas rendering code is not imported when only SVG rendering mode is used, and in addition, the following dependencies are adjusted.

 - The right-angle coordinate system component is no longer introduced by default when using line charts and bar charts, so the following introduction method was used before